adanto/malbook/README.md

 ##### Plugins

 AlphaGolang: Parser of functions, and creates a folder structure that stores all the functions from each library.
 [Link](https://github.com/SentineLabs/AlphaGolang)

+##### VMWare tips

+3D Games: Edit the .vmx file and add vmmouse.present = "FALSE" to avoid weird movements ingame Stuck at starting the VM: Hardware compatibility back to 16.2